LukasSiedentop/masterthesis/README.md

 ### Nearest Neighbours
 Given a (skeleton) BitType Image and a Labeling labeling the intersections, this node evaluates the neighbours of each intersection.
 An intersection is neighbouring another if it's "connected" via a white pixel trail.

+## Shapes
+Little python script that generates `.gwl` files containing coordinates representing a structure (e.g. a woodpile, trampoline, ...) which can be fed to the NanoScribe unit.